devices-lab/pro2-cad-workshop/README.md

 Go to [onshape.com](https://www.onshape.com/en/) to create an account.
 This can be a student account that gives you unlimited private designs, or an account for makers where all your designs are public.

 > [!NOTE]
+> We'll be using metric for this workshop, so if when creating an account you are prompted, we recommend selecting mm with all units.

+> [!TIP]
 > It can be much easier to use a mouse rather than a trackpad for working in CAD, even if you brought your own laptop, consider using the lab computers for a better experience.

 ### 2. Create a personal copy of the workspace